While a task is a single scheduled activity, a checklist contains the steps needed to get the job done.

 Adding extra actions

-Manager & Admin users can add checklist items to the bottom for that specific site.
+Manager & Admin users can add checklist items to the bottom when completing the checklist, for that specific site.

 - Extra actions can be set to repeat every time.
 This means you can have one task with a checklist that applies to all sites, and allow Managers to add anything specific to them